OA and National Planning Integration

 Table 1 summarises the comparative strengths and limitations of the three coordination models across five governance dimensions relevant to ocean accounting integration in national planning.

 No single model is universally superior.
 Countries should select or combine models based on their institutional context, the maturity of their national statistical system, and the political economy of inter-ministerial coordination.
-Many successful programmes use hybrid arrangements -- for example, an embedded unit in the NSO that compiles accounts, supported by bilateral MOUs for data access, with an inter-ministerial task force that provides strategic direction and policy engagement.
-The WAVES programme's experience across multiple countries confirms that "the institutional arrangement that works depends on the country context" and that the critical success factor is not the choice of model but whether the arrangement provides both technical capacity for compilation and political access to planning processes[3:1].
+Many successful programmes use hybrid arrangements—for example, an embedded unit in the NSO that compiles accounts, supported by bilateral MOUs for data access, with an inter-ministerial task force that provides strategic direction and policy engagement.
+The Indonesia inter-ministerial working group example illustrates that the critical success factor is not the choice of model but whether the arrangement provides both technical capacity for compilation and political access to planning processes[3:3].
+See also the Section 5 case studies for further country-level evidence: TG-5.1 Indonesia, TG-5.5 India, TG-5.6 Australia Geographe Bay Case Study, and TG-5.7 Australia Blue Carbon Case Study.

 3.3 Building and Sustaining Domestic Champions